Can we make ourselves happy? Is there a formula for being happier? Suggestions and practical ideas for improving your mood.

-– Transience and Fat Lama (July 2017 – contains a plug for my son Owen’s new start-up, plus thoughts on sacred carpentry, maps, and the future of ownership); and
+– Transience and Fat Lama (contains a plug for my son Owen’s start-up, plus thoughts on sacred carpentry, maps, and the future of ownership); and

-– Happiness and small victories (June 2017 – one of my longest blogs, containing rare Bonn, Kyiv and Vienna cycling pictures and little-known details of what makes me punch the air with joy).
+– Happiness and small victories (a personal blog, containing rare Bonn, Kyiv and Vienna cycling pictures and details of what makes me punch the air with joy).

-That’s enough happiness – Ed.
-But before I forget, here’s a link to my blog DON’T PANIC: a communications masterclass 10/10 (October 2015) in which Swedish statistician Hans Rosling explains how in 2000 there were more children in the world than there are now; and how, by the year 2100, the number of children will be no greater than it is today and the world population will be stable.
+Finally, see this link to my blog DON’T PANIC: a communications masterclass 10/10 (October 2015) in which Swedish statistician Hans Rosling explains how in 2000 there were more children in the world than there are now; and how, by the year 2100, the world population will be stable.
 People keep telling me they disagree with it, but without providing counter-arguments.